 If you are a pathology specialty registrar and a UK tax payer both your trainee registration fees and examination fees are a tax deductible expense and you are eligible for full tax relief.
 This could save you between 20% and 40% of your fees and you can make a retrospective claim within 4 years of the end of the tax year that you spent the money.
 Clinical Scientists in a HSST programme can also claim tax relief on examination fees.

 There are a number of ways that you can make a claim to HMRC.
 If your claim is for less than £2,500, you can apply online, by completing a self assessment tax form, by printing and posting form P87 or by telephone.
 Claims over £2,500 must be made using a self-assessment tax return.
 Further information about how to claim tax relief is available on the gov.uk website.

-To contact the College about these issues, please e-mail us.
+To contact the College about these issues, please e-mail the Examinations team.

 A note on the College’s approach to tax relief

 Not all RCPath examinations are eligible for tax relief and some examination candidates have asked why.

 HM Revenue & Customs sets out four criteria that must be met for training costs (including associated examination fees) to qualify for tax relief:

 1. Training is an intrinsic part of the contractual duties of employment;